 Note: Usually the optimal path for reducing the deficit means avoiding a recession since a recession pushes up the deficit as revenues decline and automatic spending (unemployment insurance, etc) increases.
 So usually one of the goals for fiscal policymakers is to avoid taking the economy into recession.
 Too much austerity too quickly is self defeating.

 [CR Update: Most of the poor policy choices in the U.S. are behind us.
 However once again the Congress is threatening to not "pay the bills", but I doubt we will see that policy error.
 Austerity hurt the recovery, but austerity appears over at the state and local level in the aggregate (some states are still blundering) and maybe even at the Federal level.]

 1) Most of the post-WWII recessions were caused by the Fed tightening monetary policy to slow inflation.
 I think this is the most likely cause of the next recession.
 Usually, when inflation starts to become a concern, the Fed tries to engineer a "soft landing", and frequently the result is a recession.
 Since inflation is not an immediate concern, the Fed will probably stay accommodative for a few more years.

 So right now I expect further growth for the next few years (all the austerity in 2013 concerns me, especially over the next couple of quarters as people adjust to higher payroll taxes, but I think we will avoid contraction).
 [CR Update: We avoided contraction in 2013!]
 I think the most likely cause of the next recession will be Fed tightening to combat inflation sometime in the future - and residential investment (housing starts, new home sales) will probably turn down well in advance of the recession.
 In other words, I expect the next recession to be a more normal economic downturn - and I don't expect a recession for a few years.

-[CR Update: This still seems correct - no recession this year.]
+[CR Update: This still seems correct - no recession this year or in 2016.]